 The Proles will never awake until they are free and the Proles will never be free until they awaken.

 Sometimes, the course of human evolution can lead to a sub-division.
-Those in the position of power become a higher caste of human being, and those in the working class are albinos with leech-like mouths who have a taste for human flesh and have adapted to living underground.
+Those in the position of power become a higher caste of human beings, and those in the working class are albinos with leech-like mouths who have a taste for human flesh.
+The latter is due to adapting to living underground becoming a troglofaunal species.
 Darwin didn't really think about this possibility, but H.G.
 Wells certainly did.

 Common in science fiction and fantasy, The Morlocks